top of page

 Prototyping

-To test the layout and functionality of the habitat, we created a 1:20 scale model.
+To see the proportions of the habitat, we created a 1:20 scale model.
 The prototype was split into detachable sections that represented the private quarters, workstations, and communal areas.

 Storytelling